MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Clear-Content.md

 ### -Exclude
 Specifies, as a string array, strings that this cmdlet omits from the path to the content.
-The value of this parameter qualifies the *Path* parameter.
+The value of this parameter qualifies the `-Path` parameter.
 Enter a path element or pattern, such as "*.txt".
 Wildcards are permitted.